digitalbricklayer/techteapotcom/content/posts/new-blog-email-subscription-option.md

 The more observant among you may have noticed some changes on this 'ere blog.
 The blog was a wee bit anonymous so I've added an <a href="{{< ref "/about.html" >}}">About link at the top of each page</a>.
 I've also added a link through to the <a href="http://www.openxtra.co.uk/">products section too</a>.
 Just so new visitors landing on the blog get an idea of what we're about.

 There's also a mini About section on the main blog page too on the right hand side.
 Haven't figured out how to get that on every page, but I'm working on it.
-Hey, I'm new to all this blog thing, so this is a work in progress. ;)
+Hey, I'm new to all this blog thing, so this is a work in progress. :wink:

 We've made the <a href="{{< ref "/" >}}index.xml">blog subscription feeds</a> rather more prominent so you don't need to go rooting around for them.
 We've also <a href="http://www.feedburner.com/fb/a/emailverifySubmit?feedId=951326">introduced an email subscription facility</a>.